Exploiting symmetry in network analysis

-In this article, we show how a network representation of an arbitrary pairwise measure (Fig.~\ref{fig:toy} inset, Fig.~\ref{fig:new}) inherits the same symmetries of the original network, and uncovers the structural and spectral signatures of symmetry on this network representation.
+In this article, we show how a network representation of an arbitrary pairwise measure inherits the same symmetries of the original network, and uncovers the structural and spectral signatures of symmetry on this network representation.
 Namely, for an arbitrary network measure, we identify subgraphs where the symmetry is generated (symmetric motifs) and their structure, use the network quotient to quantify the redundancy due to symmetry, develop general compression algorithms that eliminate this redundancy, and study the reduction in computational time obtained by exploiting the presence of symmetries.
 The eigenvalues and eigenvectors of a network measure also reflect the presence of symmetry: we show how symmetry explains most of the discrete spectrum of an arbitrary network measure, predict the most significant eigenvalues due to symmetry, and use this to develop a fast symmetry-based eigendecomposition algorithm.
+We achieve remarkable empirical results in our real-world test networks: compression factors up to 26\% of the original size, over 90\% of the discrete spectrum explained by symmetry, and full eigendecomposition computations in up to 13\% of the original time, demonstrating the practical use of symmetry in network analysis.
+We also discuss the implications of network symmetry in vertex measures.
 We illustrate our approach in several network measures, providing novel results of independent interest for the shortest path distance, communicability, the graph Laplacian, closeness centrality and eigenvector centrality.
+To facilitate dissemination, we provide full implementations of all the algorithms described in this article\cite{BitBucket}.
+Our results supersede \cite{macarthur2008symmetry, macarthur2009spectral} and help to understand other network symmetry results thereafter \cite{xiao2008network, xiao2009efficiently, wang2012symmetry, karalus2015symmetry, nyberg2015mesoscopic, do2012engineering}.
+We focus on structural and spectral properties, and symmetries commonly found in real-world networks: For a more general study of arbitrary symmetry in (networks of) dynamical systems, see\cite{golubitsky2003symmetry, stewart2003symmetry, golubitsky2005patterns, aguiar2018synchronization}.
+To keep our account as self-contained as possible, we include material well known in the algebraic graph theory literature e.g.~\cite{biggs1993algebraic, godsil2013algebraic, cvetkovic2010introduction, brouwer2011spectra}, without any originality claim.